-$$u'(t) = u(t)(1 - u(t)).$$
+$$u'(t) = u(t)(1 - u(t)).$$ (1)

-This is a nonlinear differential equation which will be solved by different st in the following.
-A time discretization of (1) will either lead to a linear a equation or a nonlinear algebraic equation at each time level.
-In the case, the time discretization method transforms the nonlinear ODE int subproblems at each time level, and the solution is straightforward However, when the time discretization leads to nonlinear algebraic equat cannot (except in very rare cases) solve these without turning to approiterative solution methods
+This is a nonlinear differential equation which will be solved by different strategies in the following.
+A time discretization of (1) will either lead to a linear algebraic equation or a nonlinear algebraic equation at each time level.
+In the former case, the time discretization method transforms the nonlinear ODE into linear subproblems at each time level, and the solution is straightforward to find.
+However, when the time discretization leads to nonlinear algebraic equations, we cannot (except in very rare cases) solve these without turning to approximate, iterative solution methods

-.1 Linearization by explicit time discretization
+1.1 Linearization by explicit time discretization

-Forward Euler method to solve (1) results in
+A Forward Euler method to solve (1) results in

-$$\frac{u^{n+1}-u^n}{\Delta t} = u^n(1-u^n),$$
+$$\frac{u^{n+1}-u^n}{\Delta t} = u^n(1-u^n)$$

-hich is a linear algebraic equation for the unknown value u^{n+1} .
-Therefore, the onlinearity in the original equation poses no difficulty in the discrete algebraic quation.
-Any other explicit scheme in time will also give only linear algebraic quations to solve.
-For example, a typical 2nd-order Runge-Kutta method for .) reads, he first step is linear in the unknown u^ .
-Then u^ is computed and known in 1e next step, which is linear in the unknown u^{n+1} .
+which is a linear algebraic equation for the unknown value u^{n+1} .
+Therefore, the nonlinearity in the original equation poses no difficulty in the discrete algebraic equation.
+Any other explicit scheme in time will also give only linear algebraic equations to solve.
+For example, a typical 2nd-order Runge-Kutta method for (1) reads,